 - OrthoPediatrics cares about our environmental impact while working in a highly regulated industry and we are certified according to ISO 13485.
-Our team in Warsaw, Indiana recently implemented an enhanced recycling program. - The Company and its associates regularly participate in philanthropic causes important to our local communities.
+Our team in Warsaw, Indiana recently implemented an enhanced recycling program and our team in the United Kingdom created a carbon reduction plan. - The Company and its associates regularly participate in philanthropic causes important to our local communities.
 We also partner with charitable organizations that provide pediatric orthopedic care around the world.
-In 2020 we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we work to provide access to medical care for children in developing countries. - We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community. - The Company and its Board of Directors understand the value of diversity.
-In 2022, the Company added one additional diverse Director and our Board is targeting the addition of another diverse candidate in 2023.
+In 2020, we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we continue to work with to provide access to medical care for children in developing countries. - We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community, which is communicated in our diversity and inclusion policy.
+For seven years we have been recognized by the Indiana Chamber of Commerce Best Companies to Work in Indiana. - The Company and its Board of Directors understand the value of diversity.
+In 2022 and again in 2023, the Company added diverse Directors to our Board and will continue its Board diversity initiative in the future.

 We believe effectively managing our priorities, as well as increasing our transparency related to ESG programs, will help create long-term value for our stakeholders.
-We expect to continue to increase our disclosures and communicate our ESG efforts in future SEC fillings.
+We expect to continue to increase our disclosures and communicate our ESG efforts in future SEC filings.